Evaluation of the Effectiveness of the Frobenius Primality Test: Results of calculations

-The section (\ref{multiple}) proves the properties that should satisfy multiple prime factors of FPP.
-A direct calculation of these properties showed that FPP does not have multiple factors less than $2^{32}$ with the Frobenius index $c<128 $ (without restriction on the value of FPP).
+Sec.~\ref{multiple} contains proofs of the properties that should be satisfied by multiple prime factors of FPP.
+A direct calculation of these properties showed that FPP does not have multiple factors less than $2^{32}$ with the Frobenius index $c<128$ (without restriction on the value of FPP).
+The total computation time (with 3.50GHz) is about two days.
+As the result we have the following proposition.